Arksine/moonraker/docs/web_api.md

         "update_manager",
         "power"
     ],
-    "failed_plugins": [],
+    "failed_components": [],
     "registered_directories": ["config", "gcodes", "config_examples", "docs"]
   }
 ```
+!!! warning
+    This object also includes `plugins` and `failed_plugins` fields that
+    are now deprecated.
+They duplicate the information in
+    `components` and `failed_components`, and will be removed in the future.

 Note that `klippy_state` will match the `state` value received from
 `/printer/info`.
 The `klippy_connected` item tracks the state of the
 unix domain socket connect to Klippy.
-The `plugins` key will return a list of
+The `components` key will return a list
-enabled plugins.
+of enabled components.
 This can be used by clients to check if an optional
-plugin is available.
-Optional plugins that do not load correctly will not
+component is available.
+Optional components that do not load correctly will
-prevent the server from starting, thus any plugins that failed to load will be
+not prevent the server from starting, thus any components that failed to load
-reported in the `failed_plugins` field.
+will be reported in the `failed_components` field.

 #### Get Server Configuration
 HTTP request: